Admitted International Students - What's Next?

 7. TB Screening Questionnaire (Your Health Care Provider should complete this form, if applicable.)

-Submit copies of the screensing questionnaire and immunization records to medicalrecords@kutztown.edu, while the rest of the forms must be completed online.
+Submit copies of the screening questionnaire and immunization records to medicalrecords@kutztown.edu, while the rest of the forms must be completed online.

 For questions about the health forms, please contact Health and Wellness Services at +1 610-683-4082, Option 2, or email health@kutztown.edu.

-• STEP 11: Confirm Your Arrival Travel Plans
+• STEP 10: (Pre-Arrival) Confirm Your Travel and Arrival Plans

-As soon as you receive your visa and confirm your travel plans, complete the International Student Arrival Form
+As soon as you receive your visa and confirm your travel plans, complete the International Student Arrival Form.
+The International Orientation webpage has detailed information on the following:

-• STEP 12: Pay Your Kutztown University Bill
+• STEP 11: (Pre-Arrival) Pay Your Kutztown University Bill

 Questions about paying your bill should be directed to the Office of Student Accounts at +1 610-683-4133 or studentaccounts@kutztown.edu.